dallaszkorben/diy-greenwall/README.md

   * Different sensors can be connected to the microcontroller: Water level measure, Temperature/Humidity measure, Camera ...
   * The microcontroller sends the status of the sensors to the "Central station" periodically
 * "Central station"
-  * It works as Server
+  * It works as Server.
+Two servers work on the "Central station"
+    * Web server (Apache2) to provide web page about the status of the "Station"s
+    * Flask server to receive data from the "Stations"s
   * The software runs on a Raspberry Pi Zero/W
   * The Server receives signals from the "Station"s
   * On the Raspberry, runs a Webserver to allow to see the statuses/graphs of the sensors through a web browser